Customer Acquisition Cost (CAC) Formula: What to Include

 How Often to Recalculate CAC

-Monthly is the minimum.
+Monthly is the minimum cadence for revisiting customer acquisition cost.
 But there are nuances.

 Lagged attribution.
 A blog post published in January might drive signups in March.
 If you count the content cost in January and the customers in March, both months look wrong.
 Some founders smooth this by using 3-month rolling averages for both numerator and denominator.

 Channel mix shifts.
-If you launch a new paid channel, CAC jumps temporarily as you optimize.
-Track blended CAC (all channels) alongside per-channel CAC so you can tell the difference between “overall economics got worse” and “we’re testing something new.”
+If you launch a new paid channel, customer acquisition cost jumps temporarily as you optimize.
+Track blended customer acquisition cost (all channels) alongside per-channel numbers so you can tell the difference between “overall economics got worse” and “we’re testing something new.”

 CAC and the Metrics Around It